-WARNING!
-Read all safety warnings and all instructions.
-Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury.
+WARNING: Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
+Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury.

-SAVE ALL WARNINGS AND INSTRUCTIONS FOR FUTURE REFERENCE
+SAVE ALL WARNINGS AND INSTRUCTIONS FOR FUTURE REFERENCE.

-The term "power tool" in the warnings refers to your mains-operated (corded) power tool or battery-operated (cordless) power tool.
+The term "power tool" in the warnings refers to your mainsoperated (corded) power tool or battery-operated (cordless) power tool.